learn-co-curriculum/dsc-pandas-groupby/README.md

 df.groupby(df['Sex'])
 ```

-Note that this alone will not display a result--although we have split the dataset into groups, we do not have a meaningful way to display information until we chain it with an **_Aggregation Function_**.
-This allows us the DataFrame to compute summary statistics, which we can then combine together and display.
+Note that this alone will not display a result--although you have split the dataset into groups, you don't have a meaningful way to display information until you chain an **_Aggregation Function_** onto the groupby.
+This allows you to compute summary statistics!

-We can quickly use an aggregation function by chaining the call to the end of our groupby method.
+You can quickly use an aggregation function by chaining the call to the end of the groupby method.

 ```python
 df.groupby('Sex').sum()